-If the processor detects a fault, this must be rectified immediately.
+If the microprocessor detects a fault, this must be rectified immediately.

 Fault Probable cause Action The control system does not work at all.
 The indicator light next to ON/OFF button on the User Interface is not lit, even if you push ON/OFF.
 Defective fuses.
-Replace faulty fuses in the: - vehicle - vehicle interface box (VIB) - relay box (See Description, Fuse, Location) Check all the cable connections.
+1. Replace faulty fuses in the: - vehicle - standard box - relay box (See Description, Components, Fuse, Location) 2.
+Check all the cable connections.